 A basaltic rock mass that measures 70 meters across by 35 meters high, with a historic hot spring resort.

-From Tokyo :
+From Kyoto :

 [Rail] 2hrs 40 min from Kyoto Station to Kinosaki Onsen Station by JR Sanin Honsen Line.

 [Air] About 3hrs from Shin-Osaka or Osaka Station to Kinosaki Onsen Station by the limited express train, "Kounotori."